exercism/javascript/exercises/concept/vehicle-purchase/.docs/introduction.md

 ## Comparison

-In JavaScript numbers can be compared using the following relational and equality operators.
+In JavaScript, numbers can be compared using the following relational and equality operators.

 | Comparison             | Operator  |
 | ---------------------- | --------- |